Golmaal Again: Production

 In July 2016, Rohit Shetty and Ajay Devgn announced the fourth installment of Golmaal series.
-For the female lead role, Shetty again wanted to cast Kareena Kapoor who played the heroine in Golmaal 2 & Golmaal 3.
+Shetty again wanted to cast Kareena Kapoor who played the heroine in Golmaal 2 & Golmaal 3.
 However, she stepped out owing to her pregnancy and Parineeti Chopra was signed.
 After Tabu's entry in the film, Neil Nitin Mukesh was confirmed for the antagonistic part.
 Prakash Raj joined the film in February 2017.

-Principal photography commenced at Mumbai in March 2017.
+Principal photography for the film commenced at Mumbai in March 2017.
 First schedule ended in April 2017.
-The film wrapped up in July 2017, and post-production work was finished in the last week of August 2017.
+In June 2017, a major portion of the film was shot in Ooty.
+The filming wrapped up in July 2017, and post-production work was finished in the last week of August 2017.